sdecena/AWD-Seatwork-1/readme.md

 - 01/28: Adjusted some of the javascript codes and the design of the website.
 - 01/29: Fix some javascript errors and finishing README.

--02/13: Resubmitted for the updated version of the rent buttons
+-02/13: Resubmitted for the updated version of the rent buttons.